 Just like the clothing patch intending to cover a hole or a weak spot, a patch in computing is a set of instructions or piece of code that fixes security vulnerabilities and other bugs.
 These patches are commonly known as bug fixes.
 Patching is the process that defines how and what should be done to ensure timely fixes.

-Why do we need patch management?
+Why do we need patch management process?

 How does it work?

 It is important to have a patch management policy for the entire patching process to roll out efficient patches.
 Firm patch management guides the development team to roll out new patches and features with pre-defined and well-documented methodologies.
-In brief, the patch management policy lists all the guidelines and requirements that are mandatory to fix the vulnerable end-points before any potential attacker finds and exploits such weaknesses to their advantage.
+In brief, the patch management policy lists all the mandatory guidelines and requirements to fix the vulnerable end-points before any potential attacker finds and exploits such weaknesses to their advantage.